Jackardios/acf-ionicon-field/readme.txt

 == Installation ==

-1. Copy the `acf-Ionicon` folder into your `wp-content/plugins` folder
+1. Copy the `acf-ionicon-field` folder into your `wp-content/plugins` folder
 2. Activate the Ionicon plugin via the plugins admin page
 3. Create a new field via ACF and select the Ionicon type
 4. Read the description above for usage instructions